approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Google reCAPTCHA Script

-In the `shapes-app/unprotected/index.html` file check that you are correctly:
+In `shapes-app/unprotected/index.html`, check that you are correctly:

-* loading the Google reCAPTCHA script after the closing `</body>` tag.
+* loading the Google reCAPTCHA SDK after the closing `</body>` tag.
 * adding the required attributes to the `<button ...>` HTML tag

 ### Google reCAPTCHA Site key